0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/index.md

 ## How gas fees work in Ethereum

-In Ethereum, users decide on two parameters:
+In Ethereum, gas fees for a transaction are decided using two adjustable parameters:

 - The $\texttt{gasLimit}$, which is the maximum amount of gas units the user is willing to buy, in order for their transactions to be completed.
 - The $\texttt{gasPrice}$, that is, the amount of wei a user is willing to pay for 1 gas unit.